 The recent success of Artificial Intelligence (AI) in various applications has raised study and utilization of AI technology to a new height.
 AI has been the apex technology of the information age.
 One of the most exciting aspects of the AI inflection is that “real-world” use cases abound.
 At the same time, deep-learning enabled advances in computer vision and such technologies as natural language processing are dramatically improving the quality of people’s work and life.

 At present, the ecological pattern of AI has been established gradually.
 In future years, specialized intelligent applications will be the main potential area for the future development of AI.
-No matter whether it is a specialized or generalized application, the enterprise layout of AI will focus on three basic levels; data, computing layer (base), algorithm layer (technology) and application layer.
+No matter whether it is a specialized or generalized application, the AI studies will focus on analyzing data at three basic levels: computing layer (base), algorithm layer (technology) and application layer.
 AI is not just “tech for tech”.
 Where large data sets are combined with powerful enough technology, value is being created and competitive advantage is being gained.

 Multimedia has become the pioneer, and the concept of “AI-enabled Multimedia” as well as “Intelligent Multimedia” has already come up.
 Scientists, engineers all over the world are delving into some of the most exciting areas such as computer vision and speech technologies.
 Computers are being taught to understand video, augmenting reality to guide field technicians when operations get complex, helping computers recognize people, detect sentiment and speak with emotion, and enrich video with metadata extracted from it.